DingXiaoH/RepVGG/README.md

 # RepVGG: Making VGG-style ConvNets Great Again (PyTorch)

-This is a super simple ConvNet architecture that achieves over 80% top-1 accuracy on ImageNet with a stack of 3x3 conv and ReLU!
-This repo contains the pretrained models, code for building the model, training, and the conversion from training-time model to inference-time.
+This is a super simple ConvNet architecture that achieves over **80% top-1 accuracy on ImageNet with a stack of 3x3 conv and ReLU**!
+This repo contains the **pretrained models**, code for building the model, training, and the conversion from training-time model to inference-time.

 The MegEngine version: https://github.com/megvii-model/RepVGG.